We use cookies for statistical purposes.

 Do I need to take a citizenship test?

 There is no formal citizenship test for granting citizenship by descent in Sweden.
 However, Sweden intends to implement a societal knowledge test in the year 2025.
-Besides this, the process of obtaining Swedish citizenship by any other way typically involves meeting certain residency requirements, demonstrating a basic proficiency in the Swedish language, and showing good conduct.
+Besides this, the process of obtaining Swedish citizenship in any other way typically involves meeting certain residency requirements, demonstrating basic proficiency in the Swedish language, and showing good conduct.
 Additionally, applicants are often required to have a stable source of income, and they should have the right to reside in Sweden indefinitely.

 Please note that immigration and citizenship laws and policies can change over time.
-So it’s advisable to check with our immigration lawyers for the most up-to-date information and requirements for moving to Sweden
+So it’s advisable to check with our immigration lawyers for the most up-to-date information and requirements for moving to Sweden.

 Swedish citizenship application fee

 When it comes to citizenship application fees, Sweden offers a relatively low rate compared to many other countries.
 Typically, the Swedish citizenship by descent application fee amounts to €150.
+As children can be included in the same application, their inclusion is factored into the overall cost.
+Furthermore, individuals who previously possessed Swedish citizenship have the opportunity to reclaim it through an application process requiring a fee of only €15.

 How can our lawyers assist you?